Quigley Down Under: Niche interest

-Despite its initial weak general reception, Quigley became a perennial cable-TV rerun, and acquired an enduring following among Western culture enthusiasts, Australians, and gun enthusiasts.
+Despite its initial weak general reception, Quigley became a perennial cable-TV rerun, and acquired a following among Western film enthusiasts, Australians, and gun enthusiasts.
 The protagonist's skill with his rifle has led snipers to refer to the act of killing two targets with a single bullet as "a Quigley", a feat so named, too, in the Halo series of video games.
-Annually, Forsyth, Montana renames itself "Quigleyville" in June, drawing hundreds of top long-range shooters from around the world for its "Matthew Quigley Buffalo Rifle Match".
+Annually, Forsyth, Montana, renames itself "Quigleyville" in June, drawing hundreds of top long-range shooters from around the world for its "Matthew Quigley Buffalo Rifle Match".